 This is where a normal human reaction (to a wrong doing) differs from cyberbullying.
 If the online behavior becomes a repeated act and directed to one person or group, then it becomes a potential case of cyber bullying.

 The last element needed to classify an act as cyber bullying is the obvious hostile behavior of the perpetuator to the subject.
 This hostility is reflected on either the text, static images (photos that were photoshopped) and videos that are intended to strip the victim of self dignity and worth.
 Disrupt the normal routine by sowing fear.

-Before I go any further, “bullying” in international circle, is commonly referred to minors (victim and aggressor).
+Before I go any further, “bullying” as an act in international circle, is commonly referred to minors (victim and aggressor).
 If an adult is involve, the term being used is either cyber harassment or cyber stalking.
 The distinction was made in reference to their law.

 All these semantics will be clarified in Philippine context as soon as the cyberbullying law is passed and signed by the President.

 The law was passed, though bullying and cyberbullying is both used for minor and adult victims, the law only applies to high school students and below.

 If being bullied or cyber bullied , here are the things that a victim, parents or guardians of victims can do:

 - Tell your parents or guardian about it (if minor).

 - Report it to the school authority.
 Per Dep Ed policy, both pubic and private schools are to set-up a CPC (Child Protection Committee) to receive reports and handle cases involving abuse and exploitation of kids.